2018 National Weekend in Wirksworth (National Knees-up!): Oct 5th – 7th Peak District

 - 2 days of socialising, walking, climbing in the southern part of the Peak district.

 - Arrive Friday evening, stay till Sunday afternoon, or just join us for a day if you prefer.

 - The weekend will include an AGM meeting on the Saturday late afternoon 4.30 to 6.30 pm – come and have your say and help to make decisions for next year.

-The meeting will be followed by the usual sumptuous meal and, given that this year’s venue has a hall and stage, we will try to book a ceilidh or folk band.
+The meeting will be followed by the usual sumptuous meal and, a band – Clarion Call.
 There are also many small spaces to have a chat.
 There will be two led walks on each day, one modest, the other less so, or you could plan your own routes – the area has so much to offer.

 The Glenorchy Centre is situated right in the heart of historic Wirksworth which has great shops and hosts a Farmers’ Market with local stall-holders on the 1st Saturday of the month.
 It’s a Grade II listed building with 3 star accommodation and is ideally placed for exploring the Peak District.
 The centre sleeps 26 in 4 bedrooms, 3 dormitory style with 4, 8 and 12 beds and a 2 bed room.
 There are 2 blocks of showers and toilets plus a separate disabled wet room.
 All bedding is provided.
 There is a self-catering kitchen, a large hall with a stage, snooker and table tennis!
 The centre even has wifi!
 Many thanks to Don Kinniburgh for suggesting this venue.
 For more about the venue see: